-Dr. Garett Smith
+Dr. Garett M. Smith

-In keeping with his passion for teaching, he served as an adjust professor at the University of Virginia and at Old Dominion University for over 10 years.
+In keeping with his passion for teaching, he served as an adjunct professor at the University of Virginia and at Old Dominion University for over 10 years.
 Through this opportunity, Dr. Smith enjoyed helping other public school teachers and administrators to enhance their skills and to better engage their students, thereby improving student experiences and outcomes.
-In 2017, Dr. Smith was named the Old Dominion University Adjust Professor of the Year in recognition of his outstanding service in this role.
+In 2017, Dr. Smith was named the Old Dominion University Adjunct Professor of the Year in recognition of his outstanding service in this role.

 Dr. Smith earned an undergraduate degree from University of Virginia, a master’s degree from Marymount University, and a doctorate in education from the University of Virginia.
 His wife, Wendy, is also an educator and is currently serving as an ESL teacher.
 They have two children: Andrew, who is a student at UVA, and Caroline, who is a high school student at R. E. Lee High School.